davidrhoden/davidrhoden-basic-netlify/timeline/goldies-radiator.md

 ![arrowheads in a vitrine at Culpepper's Automotive, Poplarville, MS](/static/img/timeline/goldiesradiator/goldie-arrowheads2-20170818.jpg)

 Out back there was a junkyard, again, quite organized though still a junkyard.
 Bounding around on it were a half-dozen or so shiny black goats.
-These were like show goats, if that's a thing. just jumping around on the car hoods and roofs, bleating.
+These were like show goats, if that's a thing.
+Gorgeous goats, just jumping around on the car hoods and roofs, bleating.

 Finally young Culpepper, the son, and owner of the establishment arrived to answer all the questions.
 He was not there to work on any cars.
 He was wearing a starched white shirt.
 Sure enough, he did have plans for the stout sheet metal, and he would not come down on the rim.
 Everybody left, including Culpepper, so it was just the two women and me.
 The mechanic got back from O'Reilly's and had started working on my truck.
 I think my phone was dead by then so I couldn't even tell my mom I was stuck.